-As we said above, your breasts should be positioned high to maintain the lifting effect of the surgery.
+As I said above, your breasts should be positioned high to maintain the lifting effect of the surgery.
 Adjustable straps provide you with the ability to position your breasts accordingly.
 Moreover, the straps should be front-adjusting.
 This allows you to position the bra without taking it off or reaching behind your back in an uncomfortable posture.

 What Happens if You Do Not Wear a Bra After Breast Augmentation?

 If you do not wear the proper bra recommended by your doctor after augmentation surgery or stop wearing one prematurely, it can be a grave mistake.
 This is because there is a high risk of your implants not settling properly in the new shape or dislocating from their position without the supportive bra.